quile/Womble/README.md

 no ORM even close to the power of EOF (there still isn't but there are some that will do the job).
-There was no decent component-based web framework, and people were still using (and actively encouraging) total rubbish toolkits like HTML::Mason.
+There was no decent component-based web framework, and people were still using (and actively encouraging) total shite toolkits like HTML::Mason.

 So over the next year or so, the seeds of this code were